Renesas-SST/meta-renesas/meta-rzg2l/docs/recipes-docs/rzpi-readme/files/README.md

 # RZG2L SBC board #
-This is the quick startup guide for RZG2L SBC board (hereinafter referred to as `RZG2L-SBC`).
+This is the quick startup guide for RZ/G2L SBC board (hereinafter referred to as `RZ/G2L-SBC`).
 The below will describe the current status of development, how to build, set up environment for RZG2L-SBC.

 ## Status
-This is a VLP v3.0.5 release of the RZG2L development product for RZG2L-SBC.
+This is a System Release package for RZ products based on VLP 3.0.5.

+## Currently Supported Platforms

+ - RZ/G2L-SBC

 This release provides the following features:

- - Yocto build compatible with RZG2L SoC (VLP v3.0.5)
+ - Yocto build compatible with RZ/G2L SoC (VLP v3.0.5)
- - RZG2L-SBC Linux BSP functionalities (based on RZG2L BSP v3.0.5-update1)
+ - RZ/G2L-SBC Linux BSP functionalities (based on RZG2L BSP v3.0.5-update1)
  - Graphic and Codec libraries supported with QT demo applications.
  - 40 IO expansion interface supported
  - On-board Wireless Modules enabled (only support for Wi-Fi)